dphiggs01/Ask_Amy/sphinx/index.rst

    "ASK Amy is an easy to use framework with plenty of **goodies** to help accelerate development!"

-ASK Amy adheres to a number of simple design principles that helps new developers create skills quickly and advanced developer leverage the Alexa Skills Kit API to its full extent.
+ASK Amy is a fun and easy to use framework for writing Alexa Skills.
+Ask Amy adheres to a number of simple design principles that helps new developers create skills quickly and advanced developer leverage the Alexa Skills Kit API to its full extent.